7 Create a Linux Server

 sudo reboot

-Phase VI – Install a web hosting service
+Phase V – Install a web hosting service (Optional)

 Creating a web hosting service isn’t complicated, but it involves several steps.
 A web server requires a platform, a database, and an interface.
-Follow these steps to create a local web hosting service and create a test website that can be accessed.
+Follow these steps to set up a local web hosting service and create a test website that is accessible.

-- Install a GUI on the Ubuntu Server by following the steps in Phase 6
+- Install a GUI on the Ubuntu Server by following the steps in Phase IV

 - Install Apache HTTP Server